-est. 1928(girls, grades 2-9) Grade levels are defined as entering grades in Fall 2019.
+est. 1928(girls, entering grades 2-9 in Fall 2023)

 Ages, Groups, and Buddy Requests

 Campers are divided into age-appropriate groups.
 Buddy requests are considered in the order received and fulfilled as best as possible.
 Group assignments are included in the email newsletter sent on the Friday prior to the start of the week.

 Lunches and snacks are included in tuition and are provided by Chartwells Dining Services.
 They are a nut-free organization that caters to Cranbrook Schools during the academic year.
 Special arrangements can be made for campers with food allergies.
 Lunches are served in the Cranbrook Kingswood Upper School - Kingswood Dining Hall.

 Campers swim at Cranbrook's Williams Natatorium.
 Swim tests are conducted on the first day.
 Campers who fail or prefer not to take the test are supplied with life jackets and remain in the shallow end of the pool.
 Campers are allowed to retake the test at any time.
 The Natatorium staff includes a full-time and certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.

 At a minimum, Cranbrook’s COVID-related protocols will comply with applicable State of Michigan mandates and align with Oakland Country Health Division and the American Camp Association.